dinhluyen93/LanguageManager/README.md

 Contributions are welcome!
 Feel free to submit issues, feature requests, or pull requests.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the Apache License 2.0 - [LICENSE.txt](LICENSE.txt).
 ```vbnet
 Remember to replace `"path/to/languagefile.xml"`, `"StringKey"`, `"WelcomeMessage"`, `param1`, `param2`, and `playerName` with actual values relevant to your mod.
 Additionally, customize the instructions based on your mod's structure and requirements.
 ```